eduardoaguiar-oss/allegropp/README.md

 ## Usage

 `Allegro++` is a C++ wrapper for the Allegro Game Library, designed to simplify game development by providing a modern, object-oriented interface.
-To help you get started with `Allegro++`, the [hebrewcard](https://github.com/eduardoaguiar-oss/hebrewcard) project serves as a functional example of how to use the library in a real-world application.
+The "examples" directory contains simple demonstration programs designed to illustrate how to use Allegro++.

 ### HebrewCard: A Practical Example
-[HebrewCard](https://github.com/eduardoaguiar-oss/hebrewcard) is an interactive flashcard program designed to help users learn and memorize Hebrew letters.
+To help you get started with `Allegro++`, the [hebrewcard](https://github.com/eduardoaguiar-oss/hebrewcard) project serves as a functional example of how to use the library in a real-world application.
+Hebrewcard is an interactive flashcard program designed to help users learn and memorize Hebrew letters.
 It demonstrates key features of `Allegro++`, including:

 - **Window and Rendering Management**: Creating and managing a window, rendering text, and handling display updates.
 - **Event Handling**: Processing user input, such as keyboard events, to navigate between flashcards.